ashishjaggi/todo-task-manager/README.md

-# todo-task-manager
+# Todo-Task-manager
-The to-do list application is a web-based application that allows users to create and manage a list of tasks.
+The to-do task manager is a web-based application that allows users to create and manage a list of tasks.
 The user interface consists of a form to add new tasks, a list of all tasks, and controls to mark tasks as complete or delete them.

 To create the application, Node.js is used to set up the server and handle the logic of the application.
 Express.js is used to create the routes for the application, allowing the user to interact with the application through a web browser.
 EJS is used to create the views for the reset password page, allowing the user to see the list of tasks and the form to add new tasks.